fenneccat/Udacity_Natural_Language_Processing/README.md

 ## Exercise 4 - Attension Basics
 * Reproduce and visualize a process of how attention is applied on single cell

+## Exercise 5 - Deciphering Code with character level RNNs
+* using many-to-many GRU cell to build code deciphering model
+* Basic generation model to translate code to plain text